-The district will maintain its current expectations for employee certification.
-The district will make every attempt to hire individuals with appropriate certification and skills for the position available; however, where that is not reasonably possible, the district will have the flexibility to hire individuals who are knowledgeable in the area and equipped to effectively perform the duties of the teaching positon in question.
+The district will maintain its current expectations for employee certification, and our special education, bilingual/ESL, and prekindergarten teachers must continue to be SBEC certified.
+Any teaching assignment that requires certification as a condition of a grant or voluntary state program or if it has certification requirements outside of the TEC (i.e., federal provisions requiring certification), exemption from certification is prohibited.
+Teachers with less than a bachelor's degree are not eligible to teach CTE courses that meet graduation requirements for English language arts, reading, science, mathematics, or fine arts.
+The district will make every attempt to hire individuals with appropriate certification and skills for the position available; however, where that is not reasonably possible, the district will have the flexibility to hire individuals who are knowledgeable in the area and equipped to effectively perform the duties of the teaching position in question.
 The district's Board of Trustees would be able to issue an innovation permit for an individual teaching courses based on qualifications certified by the superintendent.
 The individual qualifications would include demonstrated subject matter expertise, such as: